michalsi/michalsi.github.io/README.md

 [http://michalsi.github.io/](http://michalsi.github.io/)

-Here I capture stuff that I want to save and share.
+Here I keep some stuff that I have been working on.